Sufficient conditions for perfect mixed tilings: Proof outline

 We show that $H' \subset R^\ast$ in three steps (see \fr{lem:lemma-for-H}); that is, as all vertices in a single cluster of $R^\ast$ have the same neighbourhood, we only need to decide for each vertex of~$H'$ to which cluster it is assigned.
 The first step equips us with a certain flexibility used in a later stage.
 For each $k$-clique in $R$, we embed a few components of $H$ in the corresponding $k$-partite subgraph of~$R^\ast$.
 This has the following advantage.
 For any two hyperedges $e,f\in K_k(R)$ with $|e\cap f|=k-1$, $i\in e\sm f$ and $j\in f\sm e$, we can easily modify our embedding by moving a few vertices from $V_i$ to $V_j$.
 Roughly speaking, the same modifications can be done between clusters $V_i,V_j$ that are further apart in $K_k(R)$ as long as $i$ and $j$ are covered by the edges of the same tight component of $K_k(R)$.

-In the second step, we utilise a framework version of Koml\'os' theorem to obtain an almost embedding of $H'$ into $G'$ (ignoring the reduced graph) and thus also into $R^\ast$.
+In the second step, we utilise a framework version of Koml\'os' theorem (\cref{thm:mixed-Komlos-for-frameworks}) to obtain an almost embedding of $H'$ into $G'$ (ignoring the reduced graph) and thus also into $R^\ast$.
 This is somewhat counter-intuitive, since we aim to utilise the Blow-Up Lemma which will embed $H'$ back into $G'$.
-But it elegantly deals with the issue that the clusters $V_i$ might at this point be quite unbalanced.
+But it efficiently deals with the issue that the clusters $V_i$ might at this point be quite unbalanced.
 Next we ignore that we actually found an embedding and only memorise its induced allocation of almost all the vertices in $V(H')$ to the clusters of~$R^\ast$.
 Note that we did not use any property of $R$ here, but that~$G'$ is still a robust tiling framework (due to robustness of $G$) and the space property of the framework.

 In the last step, we allocate the remaining few vertices of $G'$.
 Here we work again on the level of $R$.
 As we will see, every tight and loose component of $K_k(R)$ constitutes an obstacle for embedding the rest of~$G'$.
-However, as $R$ is a $(\chi+\mu,\rho;t,\ell)$-tiling framework, its divisibility property ensures that number of these components matches the number of \fc{} subtilings contained in $H$.
+However, as $R$ is a $(\chi+\mu,\rho;t,\ell)$-tiling framework, its divisibility property ensures that {the} number of these components matches the number of \fc{} subtilings contained in $H$.
 Using these subtilings and exploiting the flexibility within tight components created by our first step, we can then finish our embedding of $H'$ into $R^\ast$ as desired.
+The details of the last two steps can be found in \cref{sec:proof-framework-theorem}.

-Some of our ideas have been inspired by the recent work of the third author and Sanhueza-Matamala~\cite{LS21}.
+Some of our ideas have been inspired by the recent work of the third author and Sanhueza-Matamala~\cite{LS23}.